WalletHub, Financial Company

 In general, chip cards are safer than cards that only have a magnetic stripe.
 When you insert, or “dip,” a chip card rather than swiping it, the card’s built-in microchip and other security measures make it far more difficult for fraudsters to copy the card’s sensitive information.

-Yet despite the security that chips provide, all chip cards still come with magnetic stripes.
+Yet all chip cards still come with magnetic stripes.
 They’re necessary because not all merchants have payment terminals that can process chips.
 If a merchant does not have a chip card reader, you’ll have to swipe the card.
 This deprives you of the extra security protections built into the chip and leads to a greater risk of fraud.

 People also ask